Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Reversible Flow.md

 ### What to do

 Put three cans of golden syrup in the white bucket.
-Sprinkle some of the icing sugar(or similar) in a straight radial line on the surface of the syrup.
+Sprinkle some of the icing sugar(or similar, just make sure it's edible!) in a straight radial line or some other recognisable pattern (e.g. a letter) on the surface of the syrup.
 Whilst holding the bottom of the bucket firmly, get the children to SLOWLY turn the handle to rotate the inner cylinder (say 90°).
 Then get them to rotate it back slowly.
 The powder should be in the same pattern as initially.

 ### How to explain it

 Imagine the syrup as little blobs of syrup.
 When you turn the inner cylinder they experience a force and so move.
 When you turn the cylinder back, they experience the same magnitude of force but pushing them in the opposite direction.
 So in the end it's as if they never moved at all.

+Depending on the knowledge level of the child, feel free to get some advanced bits from the science background below for a deeper explanation (e.g. why this works in syrup but not other fluids)

-### Related stuff
+### Related phenomena

  A fish which swims in water by wiggling its tail from side to side wouldn't get anywhere if you put it in syrup.
 Moving the tail one way and then the other in syrup just puts the fluid back where it started, with no forward push.
-Sperm get round this by having a spiral tail which rotates, so their swimming motion is never 'reversed' and they can travel forwards.
+Sperm and some bacteria get round this by having a spiral tail which rotates, so their swimming motion is never 'reversed' and they can travel forwards.

-### What are we seeing?
+### What are we actually seeing?

 'The syrup is sticky so all the bits next to each other stay together' - close...